Case Study: How Pursuit Merchant Bank got the landlord to build their dream office

 Pursuit had other ideas.
 They wanted a professional space befitting their industry, but they also wanted to take cues from creative industries as well.

-When their SquareFoot broker found a roomy 5,400 SQ FT space in Nomad, Pursuit was ready to pursue an ambitious vision to transform the space.
+When their SquareFoot broker found a roomy 5,400sf space in the Flatiron District, Pursuit was ready to pursue an ambitious vision to transform the space.
 They consulted an architect on sleek ideas like floor-to-ceiling glass walls and private work pods for their plans.

 Too sleek, by the landlord’s calculation, and that of his contractor.
 After reviewing their plans, the landlord decided Pursuit’s vision was not “building standard,” citing both the complexity of the layout and the materials specified as reasons Pursuit was better off doing the work on the space themselves.
 He offered a tenant improvement allowance to help them manage the cost of the build-out.